yugabyte/bank-of-anthos/README.md

 - [Jib](https://github.com/GoogleContainerTools/jib) - A tool which helps you build optimized Docker and OCI images for your Java applications without deep mastery of Docker best-practices.

+All of the application migration work is placed in the `src/userservice-java` directory, and it can be compared with the previous Python version in the `src/userservice` directory.

 ## Installation